rahul-akumar/portfolio/WARP.md

 - Schema validation with Zod for content structure

 ### Animation System
-- Motion-v integration for complex animations
+- Native CSS transforms and requestAnimationFrame for complex animations
 - Intersection Observer API for scroll-triggered animations
 - Custom keyframe animations for morphing effects
 - Performance-optimized with hardware acceleration